BREAKING: U.S. CPI shows persistent inflation pressure! Dollar Strengthens After Data Release!

 Actual Data

 The latest U.S. CPI report delivered mixed signals for the market.
-Monthly headline inflation matched expectations at 0.6%, while Core CPI came in slightly below forecasts at 0.3% versus the expected 0.4%, suggesting some moderation in underlying price pressures in the short term.
+Monthly headline inflation matched expectations at 0.6%, while Core CPI came in slightly above forecasts at 0.4% versus the expected 0.3%, suggesting some moderation in underlying price pressures in the short term.

 However, annual inflation figures surprised slightly to the upside.
 Headline CPI accelerated to 3.8% y/y, above the 3.7% consensus and significantly higher than the previous 3.3%.
 Core CPI also rose to 2.8% y/y, exceeding expectations of 2.7%.